NandiniLReddy/NandiniLReddy.github.io/_posts/2026-04-07-project-hail-mary.md

 It’s been a long time since we saw something this kind, this full of heart, this touching.

-I keep thinking—what are we really doing as humans every day?
+I keep thinking, what are we really doing as humans every day?
 What makes us struggle, fight, keep going?

 And then we look at Earth.
 Our planet.
 Our home.
 How fragile, how wide, how perfectly made for life.